Zibsun/leands/docs/aicanvas.md

 Let's discuss our inputs and expectations now!
 To hold this meeting, we will use AI Canvas.

-AI Canvas lays out an AI project’s key assumptions  in a one-page concept template (vision).

 !> AI Canvas lays out an AI project’s key assumptions  in a one-page concept template (vision).

 ## AI Canvas Structure